 4. Write the way you speak

-Let them know they are being recruited by a real person, not a dictionary or English teach (unless you are looking for English teachers, of course).
+Let them know they are being recruited by a real person, not a dictionary or English teacher (unless you are looking for English teachers, of course).

 5. Write in the present tense